Skip to main content

 Afema Project JORC Mineral Resource Estimate (figures may not add up due to appropriate rounding)

-• Mineralisation at all MRE deposits remains ‘open’ and drilling is ongoing across all deposits
+• Mineralisation at all MRE deposits remains ‘OPEN’ and further drilling will be undertaken on each.

-• MRE excludes several areas of drilled gold mineralisation, all within a 10km radius, including:
+• MRE excludes several areas of drilled gold mineralisation including:

-• ‘Niamienlessa Trend’ +10km trend of anomalous gold-in-soils where drilling will recommence before year end to follow up initial wide spaced shallow results at Affienou and Niamienlessa SW which included (refer ASX announcements 16 December 2024 and 13 November 2024):
+• ‘Niamienlessa Trend’ +25km trend of anomalous gold-in-soils where drilling will recommence before year end to follow up initial wide spaced shallow results at the Niamienlessa SW prospect have included (refer ASX announcements 16 December 2024 and 13 November 2024 and 12 March 2026):

 • 12m @ 6.72g/t gold from 18m